riscy/shx-for-emacs/README.md

 trigger on a new line by itself: ##COMMAND(ARGUMENT)

 For example if a program outputs the following line:

  ##view(mountains.png)

 ... then mountains.png will be displayed in the shell, scaled to fit.

-You can control how large the image appears on-screen by customizing the variable `shx-imgsize', or by executing:
+You can control how large the image appears on-screen by customizing the variable `shx-imgsize`, or by executing:

  (setq shx-imgsize 300)